 In 2005, Kevin G. Abrams and J. Travis Laster founded the firm, then known as Abrams & Laster LLP, after more than thirty years combined experience at Delaware’s largest law firm.
 Kevin and Travis formed the new firm to create a more specialized and focused platform that would have greater flexibility to represent a wide range of clients in both offensive and defensive roles.
 In September 2009, Travis left the firm to become a Vice Chancellor of the Delaware Court of Chancery, the nation’s preeminent business court.
 Immediately prior to Travis’ departure, A. Thompson Bayliss and John M. Seaman became partners of the firm, which was renamed Abrams & Bayliss LLP.

-The law firm of Abrams & Bayliss has extensive experience representing corporations, stockholders, directors, and executives in a wide range of litigation and transactions.
+Abrams & Bayliss has extensive experience representing corporations, stockholders, directors, and executives in a wide range of litigation and transactions.
 We also have extensive experience with other business entities, including partnerships, limited partnerships, and limited liability companies, as well as with trust litigation involving novel questions of Delaware law.
-We have particular depth and experience in control contests, going- private transactions, and complex valuation disputes.
+We have particular depth and experience in control contests, business transactions and contract disputes, and complex valuation disputes.
 The firm’s economic success allows us to structure hourly, contingent or alternative fee arrangements that are suitable for the goals of each engagement.